HAL-guru/hal.guru/docs/installation/experienced-users.md

 We strongly recommend using the [default installer](install.md).
 The following guide is for advanced users who want to fully understand the installation process.

+For developing AI agents, we recommend using the **Visual Studio Code** editor, which can be downloaded from [Microsoft's website](https://code.visualstudio.com/download).
+Next, you need to install the halguru application along with its extension for this editor.

 ## Visit GitHub Releases

 1. Go to [https://github.com/HAL-guru/hal.guru/releases](https://github.com/HAL-guru/hal.guru/releases)